tolstenko/coolify-documentation/docs/coolify/installation.md

 ### Options

+    -h, --help                  Show this help menu.
     -d, --debug                 Show debug logs during installation.
     -f, --force                 Force installation, no questions asked.

-    --do-not-track      Opt-out of telemetry.
+    -n, --do-not-track          Opt-out of telemetry.
 You can set export DO_NOT_TRACK=1 in advance.

-    --white-labeled     Install white labeled version.
-Contact me before using it (https://docs.coollabs.io/contact)".
+    -w, --white-labeled         Install white-labeled version.
+Contact me before using it (https://docs.coollabs.io/contact) -i, --white-labeled-logo    Add your remote logo for your white-labeled version.
+Should be a http/https URL.

 ## Manually